This page contains affiliate links. Please read our disclosure for more info.

 12) Il Pizzicotto

-As Pizza & Co isn’t open at lunchtime, Il Pizzicotto is a good option for a quick slice of pizza to take away (or sit on a bench outside).
+Il Pizzicotto is another good option for a quick slice of pizza to take away (or sit on a bench outside).

 13) Ciro Il Pizzaiolo